wsbctechnicalblog/wsbctechnicalblog.github.io/content/communication-guidance-sideways.md

 ---

-# Communicating sideways with per managers
+# Communicating sideways with peer managers

 As the L1, L2, L3, and L4 team we must collaborate, actively listen, co-operate, partner to work to meet common and organizational goals, and most importantly **TRUST** each other.
 For example, if I have a problem or am struggling with an unknown or challenging process, I need to be able to rely on my peers, reach out for help, and know that we will confront any challenge and follow-through until we have a solution.
 The same can be said for my team of engineers, who themselves are a cluster of collaborative peers.